 You can test multiple email bodies, which lets you test your creative like email text, buttons, images, and more.
 Below where you write your original email body, click the green plus button to ‘add alternate body’.
 This will copy your original body over to the alternate, where you can fully edit the body.
 Give your alternate body a name, which will appear on the ‘test results’ tab of your email manage page, so you can track how your email is doing.

 If you want to remove an alternate body, delete the content and leave the alternate body blank.

-Entering a number in the random limit box will take the total number of activists targeted with your includes and excludes and cut it down to the number you entered by choosing random activists in your universe.
+At the bottom of the email targeting page, you can enter a number in the random limit box.
+This will take the total number of activists targeted with your includes and excludes and cut it down to the number you entered by choosing random activists in your universe.
 For example, if you targeted 5,000 activists using includes and excludes and then set a random limit of 1,000, your email would be targeting a random 1,000 activists in your larger 5,000 person universe.

 Random limits enable easy email testing.
 For example, let's say you wanted to test two different images in your email to see which did better with your activists.
-You’d start by writing your first email, with the first image, and then targeting it to the set of activists you'd like to receive it.
-Then you'd enter in a random limit of, for example, 1,000 to target your first subject line to 1,000 random activists in your targeted universe.
+You’d create your email testing two email bodies, using a different image in each.
+Then you'd enter in a random limit of, for example, 1,000 to target your email to 1,000 random activists in your targeted universe.